johicks/harper-akamai-redirect-template-demo/README.md

 * **Dynamic Decisioning:** Checks HarperDB for redirect rules in real-time.
 * **Infrastructure as Code:**
   * Includes a GitHub Action ("Bootstrap Akamai Redirect Stack") that provisions the entire stack (EdgeWorker, Akamai Property, Edge Hostname, Harper Redirect Application, Harper Database role/user).
   * Supports uploading a `redirects.json` file to populate rules immediately upon deployment.
-Subsequent commits of redirects.json will be uploaded to Harper using GitHub Actions, allowing for effective
+Subsequent commits of redirects.json will be uploaded to Harper using GitHub Actions, allowing for effective management
 * **Zero-Trust Setup:** The pipeline automatically generates a strong, unique password for the EdgeWorker, creates a restricted user in HarperDB, and injects the credentials into the EdgeWorker bundle at build time.

 ## Repository Structure